Champions League Wrap: FC Sheriff's Traore bags brace as Adeyemi propels Salzburg past Brondby

 Editors' Picks

-That yielded a positive result in the fourth minute as Mikael Uhre put them ahead.
+That yielded a positive result as Mikael Uhre put them ahead in the fourth minute.
 Controlling a pass from Ghana prospect Kevin Mensah, the Danish forward twisted and turned in the box before unleashing an unstoppable shot past goalkeeper Philipp Koehn.

 Despite the hosts’ attacking forays, they were unable to level scores as they went into the halftime break with a goal deficit.

-Nonetheless, Salzburg turned things around in the 56th minute thanks to an equalizer from Germany youth international Adeyemi who profited from good work by Brenden Aaronson.
+Nonetheless, Salzburg turned things around in the 56th minute thanks to an equalizer from Super Eagles prospect Adeyemi who profited from good work by Brenden Aaronson.

 With the game looking destined to end in a 1-1 draw, Aaronson scored the winner in the 90th minute – showing great composure to bury Oumar Solet’s pass past goalkeeper Mads Hermansen.